 The Tree Kangaroo Conservation Program (TKCP) in the Huon Peninsula of Papua New Guinea works to protect the local watershed and provide the local population with sustainable livelihoods.
-Mainly, the community manages a conservation area and forest that covers 78,729 hectares of habitat in total.
+Mainly, the community manages a protected area comprising 78,729 Ha of forest in total.
 Mapping and land-use planning has enabled local communities to identify agricultural areas, riparian areas, and sites slated for restoration.
 Conservation livelihoods programs have been created to both encourage buy-in from local communities and boost their livelihood opportunities.
 Furthermore, local communities have pledged to discontinue various fishing practices that have proven damaging to local ecosystems.
 Signage has also been posted to identify sensitive reefs and turtle nesting sites to fishers.